oils-for-unix/oils/doc/headless.md

 ### Example Code

 See [client/headless_demo.py]($oil-src).
-This is pure Python code that's divorced from the rest of Oil.
+This is pure Python code that's divorced from the rest of Oils.

 ## Related Links

 Feel free to edit these pages:

 - [Headless Mode][] on the wiki.
-We want there to be a rich ecosystem of interactive shells built upon Oil.
+We want there to be a rich ecosystem of interactive shells built upon Oils.
 - [Interactive Shell][] on the wiki.
 Be inspired by these nice projects, many of which have screenshots!